-“Thank for the generous offer, I’m trying to make this work I want to work here with the team, but my concern is the salary.
+“Thank you for the generous offer, I’m trying to make this work and I want to work here and be a part of the team, but my concern is the salary.

-I need… to handle my financial obligations and work here stress-free and focus my efforts on the job.
-In order for me to give it, “my all.”
-I need to focus on my job duties no worry about making payments.
+I need to handle my financial obligations and work here stress-free and focus my efforts on the job.
+I want to give it “my all.”
+I want to put all my focus and efforts on my job duties not worry about my financial obligations.

 In the eyes of many people, the above is a reasonable request.

-There are many ways to have a win, win outcome for job negations the resources I have included in this post organized in sections for your convenience.
+There are many ways to have a win-win outcome for job negotiations.
+See the resources included below organized in sections for your convenience.